nathanielng/python-snippets/README.md

-# python-snippets
+# Python Snippets

-Snippets of Python code
+This is repository serves as a quick-reference of frequently-used snippets, written in Python

+**Current Scope**

+- Python 3
+- APIs
+- Machine Learning
+- Visualization